deohs/uwauth/README.txt

-NOTE: Module is still under active development, consider it Alpha quality.
-This readme may not reflect the current state of the module.
-Nor, should you assume that it will work at all.
+NOTE: For stable operation, please download or pull a specific tag (release).
+Otherwise you are likely to download the latest development code, which may or may not work right.

 IMPORTANT: There is no support for federated logins.
 The module assumes all users are using UW NetID's.
 This functionality may change in the future, if the need arises for it.

 This module enables Drupal 8 to authenticate users using Shibboleth, and assign their roles based on group membership settings in Active Directory or in the UW Groups Web Service.

 Whenever a Shibboleth session is detected, the user is logged in as that user.